KaiwenChe/Chatbot_Experiments/README.md

 2. `GET /api/chat_histories`: Retrieve a list of all chat histories
 3. `POST /api/load_chat`: Load a specific chat history

+## Recent Updates

+- Implemented MVC architecture for improved code organization
+- Renamed 'views' to 'routes' for clarity
+- Implemented asynchronous chat history saving using ThreadPoolExecutor
+- Fixed issues with message handling in chat history

 ## Known Issues and Solutions

-- File path issues on Windows: Resolved by using `pathlib.Path` for cross-platform compatibility
+- File path issues on Windows: Resolved by using `os.path.join` for cross-platform compatibility

 ## Future Improvements